AnujPancholi/fullstackopen2020-part4/README.md

 Other than this, the code itself should explain how it works.
 I know there can be holes and pitfalls with this approach, but I came up with it on the fly for the purpose of this exercise.

 Apart from this, I have separated the `models` and `controllers` as per the MVC approach that this course is taking, set up a `dev` script which I ran to test this with Postman, and added a `lint` script as well using eslint.

+**NOTE:** The course mentions "baby steps", each of which should be commits.
+If you wish to see these, there are about 10 or so commits before the actual submission commit, not all of them stable, which capture these.

 ---